FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 How waiver priority works in FPL Draft when multiple managers request the same player

 Managers submit claims for available players.
-If multiple teams request the same player, he is awarded to the manager with higher waiver priority — typically the manager ranked lower in the standings.
+If multiple teams request the same player, the player goes to the manager with higher waiver priority, typically the manager ranked lower in the standings.
 After a successful claim, that manager moves to the back of the priority order.

-Once waivers are processed, remaining players become free agents and can be signed without priority — on a first-come, first-served basis.
+Once waivers are processed, remaining players become free agents and can be signed freely, on a first-come, first-served basis.

 In some leagues, the administrator enables trades between managers.
 In that case, one manager proposes an exchange, offering one of their players for another manager's player.
-The trade is completed only if both sides agree, and in some settings it may require additional confirmation depending on league rules.
+The trade goes through only if both sides agree, with some leagues requiring additional confirmation.

 What Are the Deadlines?